farling42/fvtt-import-realmworks/README.md

 Any parent topic in the RWoutput file will have a list of children at the end of the page which contains links to the child topics.

+There is a file limit size of 512 MB for importing (due to a limitation on the maximum allowed size of a string in Javascript).

 ## Patreon
 If you like what it does, then contributions can be made at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.1.2 Fix a problem with UZIP.js not working on Firefox.
+Add a better error message if the file fails to get loaded (e.g. > 512 MB)

 0.1.1 Add option to read contents directly from a file, and add better error checking.

 0.0.16 Add linkage information at the bottom of each JournalEntry, indicating inbound and/or outbound links, as selected in the import window.